• Blogs

 Line drying problem – It fades the colour of dark clothes

-Line dry clothes in shade
+dry in shade

-Line dry clothes in shade
+dry in shade

 Ever wondered why your dark coloured clothes starts fading or clothes?
 Line drying can be a major reason.
 If you line dry clothes outdoors and expose your clothes to sun for long hours, sunlight will fade out the dark colours gradually.